-Much before becoming Mahatma, GandhiJi played a key role in South Africa; What was it
+Much before becoming Mahatma, Gandhiji played a key role in South Africa; What was it

 New Delhi, Oct 01: 150th Anniversary of Mahatma Gandhi is tomorrow (Oct 02).
 Mohandas Karamchand Gandhi is considered as one of the most important leaders of India's freedom struggle.
 Gandhiji gave a much-needed direction to freedom struggle which was otherwise scattered and there were just too many groups doing their bit for independence.
 There never was any dearth of patriotism in India, but the problem was of unity and joining hands to bring down the British rule.